nevanscott/uxui0120/_lessons/navigation-forms.md

 unit: 3
 day: 33
 topics:
-  - ia
+  - Information Architecture
-  - navigation
+  - Navigation
-  - forms
+  - Forms
-  - card-sorting
+  - Card Sorting
-  - ui-state
+  - User Interface State
 ---

 In this lesson we will approach three topics: